Robin5890/Secure-Funds-Transfer-Application/README.md

 ## Technologies used
 -**Frontend**: Angular.
 -**Backend**: Java Spring Boot, Spring Security, Hibernate.
--**Authentication**: JWT, BCrypt password hashing.
+-**Authentication:** JWT, BCrypt password hashing.
+-**Deployement**:
+    - Backend: Render.
--**Deployement**: Backend: Render.
-Frontend: Vercel.
-Database: Neon
+    - Frontend: Vercel.
+    - Database: Neon(PostgreSQL)

 ## Local Setup Instructions

 - Backend:

 1- Go to pom.xml and synchronize the java dependencies.
-2- Go to application.settings(in resources folder) and change the environment variables to static local database of choice.(e.g jdbc:mysql://localhost:3306/mydatabase)
+2- Go to application.settings(in resources folder) and set the database connection variables to a local database of choice.(e.g jdbc:mysql://localhost:3306/mydatabase)
 3- In the SecurityConfig.java file change the corsConfigurationSource method and set the config.setAllowedOrigins to "http://localhost:4200"(or whatever port the frontend runs on)
 4- Run SftaApplication.java